nikodemus/esrap/README.md

 Thus, if you want ESRAP-LIQUID to parse something other than string or stream, just grep for how PARSE-TOKEN-ITER is used.

+Change : PARSE-TOKEN-ITER now wraps the iterator into esrap caching iterator, so you don't have to do it manually.
+Also now ESRAP-ENV makes $(ENVNAME)-PARSE-TOKEN-ITER function accessible.

   Gotchas!
   ========